ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 The basic process goes like this:

-1. **Choose a model form.** Are you assuming a straight line relationship?
+1. **Choose a model type.** Are you assuming a straight line relationship?
 A curve?
 Multiple predictors?

 2. **Fit the model to your data.** This means finding the coefficient values that make your predictions as close to the observations as possible.